scottgoering/HeaterMeter-wiki/HeaterMeter-4.2-Assembly.md

 1|LCD|PINHD-1X16|J1
 1|PINHD|PINHD|J1 (LCD), J2 (PROBE), J7 (ISCP), J8 (FTDI)

 **Step 11** Preparing the LCD for attachment is involved enough that it has its own page: [[Preparing LCD for v4.2 Installation]].
 Insert the LCD pins up through the bottom of the PCB and, just like in the LCD assembly, only solder pin 1.
 Check the alignment of the LCD: that its PCB is **flush** with the HeaterMeter PCB, and also **straight**.
 Touch the solder joint at pin 1 with the iron and adjust as necessary to perfection.

+### The LCD is installed facing the TOP side of the board, opposite of all the components installed so far

 [![Image](https://lh4.googleusercontent.com/-n9I02ju_fb8/U68bMwtVwpI/AAAAAAAAB8U/vypn_sVephw/s640/IMG_2222.JPG)](https://picasaweb.google.com/lh/photo/RINxC6km6MyKr1A0xdm9S9MTjNZETYmyPJy0liipFm0?feat=embedwebsite)